 For Field Agencies - Campus Option

-To meet the objectives of field education, the School is affiliated with a broad spectrum of human service agencies and programs.
+To meet the objectives of Practicum Education, the School is affiliated with a broad spectrum of human service agencies and programs.
 These include a full range of mental health programs, health care settings, family services, home and community based systems, schools, college counseling centers, child welfare agencies, early intervention programs, prisons, court settings, elder services, substance abuse treatment services, violence treatment/prevention programs, HIV/AIDS prevention/treatment services, hospices, and more.
-Field faculty keep abreast of shifts in service needs and populations at-risk in order to keep the School's curriculum current with developments in social services and to identify fields of practice that need professional social workers.
+Field Faculty keep abreast of shifts in service needs and populations at-risk in order to keep the School's curriculum current with developments in social services and to identify fields of practice that need professional social workers.
 Affiliated placement agencies must demonstrate a commitment to training social work students and have programs that reflect the values and ethics of the profession, as well as the School's mission, goals, and objectives.
-The agency and field instructors provide the opportunity for interns to develop a social work identity and to gain knowledge and skill in social work practice with particular emphasis on direct clinical practice.
+The agency and Field Instructors provide the opportunity for interns to develop a social work identity and to gain knowledge and skill in social work practice with particular emphasis on direct clinical practice.

-Field Placement Site Criteria
+Practicum Placement Site Criteria

 In order to qualify as a placement site, agencies must have demonstrated a program with standards and philosophy acceptable to the School, the Council on Social Work Education (CSWE) and the professional community.
 The setting must adhere to the National Association of Social Workers (NASW) Code of Ethics, and provide needed services to the community.
-The agency must be willing to follow School expectations delineated in the Field Education Manual.
+The agency must be willing to follow School expectations delineated in the Practicum Education Manual.

 - The agency should provide a spectrum of learning experiences with attention to the educational value for the particular trainee along with agency service needs.